pvk-96/Journal/README.md

 Today is a bad day since I have not put in any real work.
 I was a bit preoccupied with SIH work.
 That's it for today.
 I will update tomorrow.
+UPDATE: I have developed a simple prototype for KrishiSetu.
+I have uploaded it to GitHub.
+Check it out at https://github.com/pvk-96/KrishiSetu-Prototype